hsnaadia/hsnaadia/README.md

 # Hi, I'm Husna! 👋

 I’m a Software Engineering student passionate about learning new technologies and building creative solutions.
+My expectation for this course is to deepening my knowledge of software engineering principles and explore real-world software development practices.

 ## A Little About Me 🌱
 - 🌐 I'm interested in algorithms and Problem Solving.